pbjorklund/pbjorklundblog/content/posts/10-ways-ai-can-make-you-more-productive-as-an-executive.md

 keywords: ['business', 'productivity', 'AI', 'ChatGPT']
 ---

-# 10 Examples How To Enhance Executive Efficiency with ChatGPT: A Non-Tech Savvy's Guide

 In the pursuit of executive efficiency, a tool that often goes overlooked is ChatGPT.

 In this guide, we'll explore specific use cases and provide detailed examples of how to leverage this tool to streamline tasks and boost productivity.